Lesbian, gay and bisexual people

 HEIs can make a significant difference to the lives of their lesbian, gay and bisexual (LGB) staff and students by adopting a clear approach to LGB equality and providing appropriate support.

-- work closely with relevant third sector organisations such as Stonewall, and support organisations like the LGBT+ Network of staff Networks.
+- work closely with relevant third sector organisations such as Stonewall, staff trade unions, and support organisations like the national LGBT+ Network of staff Networks.

 Please contact ECU’s Senior Policy Adviser with responsibility for sexual orientation, Jess Moody, to discuss policy guidance, consultancy, or contributions to events around LGB+ student and staff experiences.

 We hope that all LGBT+ staff and students feel welcome at our networks, conferences and events.
 If you have recommendations for how we can improve our events to make them more inclusive please contact us or let us know in event feedback forms.

 Advance HE is a proud ally of the independent LGBT+ Network of staff Networks .
 We encourage HEIs to support staff equality networks as a useful resource for staff support, and to encourage understanding between staff and senior leaders.